william-eyre/ImdbWebScrapingApp/README.md

 A small Android Application that scrapes information from IMDB.

-Requirements
-This code base to provide the logic for the app. https://github.com/william-eyre/ImdbWebScrapingProject
+Requirements, this code base is needed to provide the logic for the app. https://github.com/william-eyre/ImdbWebScrapingProject